presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task3/task.md

-Frankly saying I have showed you only a small part of `if` block.
+I have shown you only a tiny part of `if` blocks.

 There are more capabilities with that block:

-We can add `else` block that will be executed when expression gives `false`
+We can add `else` blocks that will be executed when the expression gives `false`

 Example: